kach/nearley/docs/md/grammar.md

 The postprocessor can be any function.
 The first argument is the `data` array, with the results of parsing each part of the rule.

-Remember that a postprocessor is **scoped to a single rule**, not the whole nonterminal.
-If a nonterminal has multiple alternative rules, each of them can have its own postprocessor.
+A postprocessor is scoped to a single rule, not the whole nonterminal.
+If a nonterminal has multiple alternative rules, each rule can have its own postprocessor.

 For **arrow function** users, a convenient pattern is to decompose the `data` array within the argument of the arrow function: